PARA-AMINOBENZOIC ACID (PABA) Overview Information

 - Darkening gray hair.

 PARA-AMINOBENZOIC ACID (PABA) Side Effects & Safety

-PABA is safe for most people when applied directly to the skin.
-There haven’t been any reports of significant harm, although there have been reports that PABA increases the likelihood of sunburn in some people, even though it usually works as a sun block.
+PABA is LIKELY SAFE for most people when applied directly to the skin.
+There have not been any reports of significant harm, although there have been reports that PABA increases the likelihood of sunburn in some people, even though it usually works as a sun block.

 Major Interaction Do not take this combination

 - Antibiotics (Sulfonamide antibiotics) interacts with PARA-AMINOBENZOIC ACID (PABA)

 Para-aminobenzoic acid (PABA) can decrease the effectiveness of certain antibiotics called sulfonamides.

 Some of these antibiotics include sulfamethoxazole (Gantanol), sulfasalazine (Azulfidine), sulfisoxazole (Gantrisin), and trimethoprim/sulfamethoxazole (Bactrim, Septra).

 - Dapsone (Avlosulfon) interacts with PARA-AMINOBENZOIC ACID (PABA)